Skip to Content

 To maintain long-term good health, individuals living with diabetes must balance medication, including insulin, food and activity every day.
 With support from school personnel, most students can manage their diabetes independently while in school.
 However, some students are unable to perform daily diabetes management tasks and may require someone to assist with or to administer insulin, monitor blood glucose, or supervise food intake and activity.

 It is a hardship for many parents/guardians to be present at their child’s school or school-related activities to assist their children with daily diabetes management tasks.
-Poor management of blood glucose levels can seriously affect academic performance as well as the student’s overall health.
+Poor management of blood glucose levels may seriously impact academic performance as well as the student’s overall health.
 Ongoing hyperglycemia that is not recognized and left untreated can eventually lead to serious health problems such as heart disease, blindness, amputation and kidney failure.
 Each student’s Individual Care Plan (ICP) will inform school personnel about the diabetes care and monitoring required, as well as treatment guidelines for hyperglycemia and hypoglycemia.

 Mild to moderate hypoglycemia is common in school and can be treated by consuming fast-acting sugar.
 Severe hypoglycemia is an emergency situation when a child is unconscious and/or unable to take glucose orally and requires immediate treatment with a glucagon injection by trained school personnel.
 Glucagon is a hormone secreted by the pancreas to raise blood glucose levels.
 An injectable form of glucagon is vital first aid in cases of severe hypoglycemia.

 Given the seriousness of the condition, parents/guardians, students and school personnel must be clear and confident in their roles and responsibilities in the care of students living with diabetes.
-Diabetes Canada wishes to work in partnership with provincial and territorial governments and school boards to establish diabetes school policies that will meet the needs of students living with diabetes.
+Diabetes Canada wishes to work in partnership

 Related Content